The 2019 PEPRA compensation limits are $124,180 for Social Security members and $149,016 for non-Social Security members.

 These limits are the maximum pay that a California public agency can recognize in a defined benefit plan for PEPRA members, i.e. those first hired by a public employer in 2013 or later.
 “Classic” members hired from 1996 through 2012 are subject to the higher §401(a)(17) pay limit that applies to private sector employees.

 Each year, the California Actuarial Advisory Panel (CAAP) publishes an “unofficial” calculation of the PEPRA compensation limit.
-The 2018 limits are published on the State Controller’s Office website at Agenda Item #4 – Draft CAAP 2018 PEPRA Limit Letter November 21, 2017.
+The 2019 limits are published on the State Controller’s Office website at Agenda Item #2 –PEPRA Pension Compensation Limit Letter for 2019.

-We’ve confirmed all of the PEPRA calculations in the CalPERS and CAAP letters.
-Here is a complete set of the PEPRA compensation limits through 2018:
+We’ve confirmed all the PEPRA calculations in the CalPERS and CAAP letters.
+The table below shows a complete set of the PEPRA compensation limits through 2019.

 |PEPRA Compensation Limit|